 - Vehicle rentals: a car is for sure the best way to get around.
 We rented with Oásis (a local company): 216 euros for 3 days.
 Quite expensive, but the absolute cheapest we could get in July.

-- Gasoline: the price of petrol fluctuates significantly over time, but when we were there, the price of gasoline was roughly 1,3EUR per liter.
+- Petrol: the price of petrol fluctuates significantly over time, but when we were there, the price of gasoline was roughly 1,3EUR per liter.

 - Food: Local restaurants serve main dishes starting at 7/8 euros.
 I reckon on average a full lunch for 2 costs somewhere around 25-30 euros.
 (Now that I think about it I didn’t see many places with lunch menus).
-Some of the more trendy places can be slightly more expensive during dinner: a full meal for 2 people starts at 32 euros.
+Some of the more trendy places can be slightly more expensive during dinner: a full meal for 2 people with wine starts at 35 euros.

 - Water: don’t forget to hydrate!
 A big water bottle (1,5L) costs no more than 0,8 euros in supermarkets.